International Association for Conflict Management

 II.
 Statement of Policy

-The policy encourages individuals who have experienced or witnessed unacceptable behavior during IACM activities (or behavior elsewhere that is seriously prejudicial to the Association’s purposes and interests) to report the behavior, and describes how they should make a report so that IACM can investigate and take appropriate action.
+This policy encourages any individuals who have experienced or witnessed unacceptable behavior during IACM activities (or behavior elsewhere, which, when viewed objectively could be seriously prejudicial to the Association’s purposes and interests) to report the behavior, and describes how they should make a report so that IACM can investigate and take appropriate action.
 Because early engagement is effective in preventing or limiting unacceptable behavior, the policy suggests how individuals may address inappropriate or unwelcome behavior on their own, where appropriate, including bystander intervention, and describes the role of the IACM Ombuds, a service that IACM provides to help stakeholders address concerns.

 III.
 Expected Behavior